marcouderzo/CSDemoParser/Worklog.md

 3. Open `parser/protobuf-2.5.0/vsprojects/protobuf.sln` in Microsoft Visual Studio 2017.
 Allow Visual Studio to convert the projects.
 4. Build the *Release* configuration of `libprotobuf`.
 Building any other projects is not required.
 5. Open `parser/demoinfogo.vcxproj` in Microsoft Visual Studio 2017.
 Building the Release configuration creates the binary `parser/demoinfogo.exe`

+### Reverse Engineering the Parser and Modifying it to suit our needs

+Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
+First of all, demoinfogo doesn't natively output to a file, it just uses `printf()` functions to print the information to the console, preventing us to log the data and analyze it.
+This is why we figured out a very easy way of redirecting the output to a file using the [`freopen`](http://www.cplusplus.com/reference/cstdio/freopen/) C++ function.
+In demoinfogo.cpp you will find:

+		freopen(file.c_str(), "w", stdout);
+		DemoFileDump.DoDump();
+		fclose(stdout);

+Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose, without changing anything else in the source code of the parser, enabled us to log every match in a dedicated .txt file.

 ## Automating the Parsing of the Match Pool